NuttaneeKnight/ServiceNow/changeManagement.md

 -Standard change is a preapproved chage there is a template on the pdi but not sure what are we gonna do with our org.

 # Standard Change to Launch next
+# How to configure standard change
+- Go to Change > Administration > Standard Change Properties
+- Navifate to Standard Change Properties